uujuju1/TPT-Subframe-Mod/README.md

 - (v1.3) "filt:v" in property tool translates into (v<<8) + 125, to aid the configuration of CRAY that creates FILT with a preset tmp.
 - (v1.6) 30th-bit handling.
 Adding "c:" before typing in a number into the property tool when setting ctype sets the 30th bit.
 For example, "c:50" sets the ctype to (50 | 0x20000000).
 Works with hex too -- just add "0x", like in "c:0xC0FFEE".
 (This used to be "c", but was changed due to collisions with element names.)
 - (v1.11) Properties in property tool are rearranged so that electronic properties are more conveniently accessible when using arrow keys.
+- (v1.12) Property tool stays on the selected property when an invalid value is entered.

 HUD changes:
 - Stacked particles are shown in the HUD.